CSIRT-CAN – Centro de Respuesta a Incidentes de Seguridad de Canarias

 • Threat reports.

 4.3.
-Cooperation, Interaction and Dissemination of Information: The information handled by CSIRT-CAN is treated with absolute confidentiality in accordance with the Incident Management policies and procedures established for CSIRT-CAN, the CCN policies and standards, and the security standards for the protection of classified information.
+Cooperation, Interaction and Information Disclosure: Information handled by CSIRT-CAN is treated with strict confidentiality in accordance with the policies and procedures for Incident Management established for CSIRT-CAN, the CCN policies and standards, and the security rules for the protection of classified information.

 4.4.
-Communication and Authentication: The means available for communication with CSIRT-CAN are:
+Communication and Authentication: The available means of communication with CSIRT-CAN are:

 • Email: info.srv@csirtcan.org

-• Telephone numbers provided during the membership process or incident support.
+• Phone numbers provided during the onboarding process or incident support.

 5.1.
 Prevention